jason0x43/hacs-hubitat/README.md

 ### Device types

 The integration assigns Home Assistant device classes based on the capabilities reported by Hubitat.
 Sometimes the device type is ambiguous; a switchable outlet and a light switch may both only implement Hubitat’s [Switch](https://docs.hubitat.com/index.php?title=Driver_Capability_List#Switch) capability, and will therefore look like the same type of device to the integration.
 In some of these cases, the integration guesses the device class based on the device’s label (e.g., a switch named “Office Lamp” would be setup as a light in Home Assistant).
 This heuristic behavior is currently only used for lights and switches.

+## Updating

+The update process depends on how the integration was installed.
+If it was installed with HACS, open the integration in HACS and click the “Upgrade” link.
+The process for manually updating is the same as for manual installation.

+Note that you will need to restart Home Assistant after updating, whichever method is used.

 ## Developing